The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Car & Public Transportation and Local Lodging!

-There are three places I would recommend you stay near the resort/hiking area that accept US cards and advertise to foreigners (which is my baseline for foreigner friendliness).
-I have stayed in this areas in Korean pensions, but it required me to speak Korean and have a Korean bank account.
-The following options limit those obstacles.
+There are three places I recommend staying near the resort/hiking area that accept US cards and cater to foreigners (which I consider the baseline for foreigner-friendliness).
+I’ve stayed in Korean pensions in this area, but they required speaking Korean and having a Korean bank account.
+The following options minimize those obstacles.

-The number one choice on the list is the place I wish I was able to stay but was never able to because it books out early.
-So plan ahead on your weekend trips!
+The top choice on the list is the place I wish I could have stayed at, but was never able to because it books up early.
+So, be sure to plan ahead for your weekend trips!

 (1) Muju Camping Caravan